Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 The main thing is to renew your mind: Think on the finishing tape.
 Think of things that matters at the end.
 Refuse to worry.
 Say no to negative habits.
 And seek God’s help to wipe your past clean and give you a brand new beginning in life.

 Life is a race.
-And you’ve to learn to discipline yourself and go into strict training to keep yourself ready for best performance in the race.
+And you’ve to learn to discipline yourself and go into strict training to keep yourself ready for your best performance in the race.
 Those who run well avoid distractions and focus on the finishing tape.
 They throw away all bricks that weigh them down and run.

 Post inspired by: